reflectoring/reflectoring.github.io/_posts/2021-04-17-analyzing-thread-dumps.md

 For understanding a thread dump, it is essential to know all the states a thread passes through during its lifecycle.

-### Lifecycle States
-A thread can assume one of these following states:
+A thread can assume one of these states:

 * **`NEW`**: Initial state of a thread when we create an instance of `Thread` or `Runnable`.
 It remains in this state until the program starts the thread.

 * **`RUNNABLE`**: The thread becomes runnable after a new thread is started.
 A thread in this state is considered to be executing its task.

-* **`BLOCKED`**: A thread is in the blocked state when it tries to access an object that is currently used(locked) by some other thread.
-When the locked object is unlocked and hence available for the thread, it is no longer blocked and moves to the runnable state.
+* **`BLOCKED`**: A thread is in the blocked state when it tries to access an object that is currently used (locked) by some other thread.
+When the locked object is unlocked and hence available for the thread, the thread moves back to the runnable state.

 * **`WAITING`**: A thread transitions to the waiting state while waiting for another thread to perform a task and transitions back to the runnable state only when another thread signals the waiting thread to resume execution.

 * **`TIMED_WAITING`**: A timed waiting state is a thread waiting for a specified interval of time and transitioning back to the runnable state when that time interval expires.
 The thread is waiting for another thread to do some work for up to a specified waiting time.

-* **Terminated (Dead)** A runnable thread enters the terminated state after it finishes its task.
+* **`TERMINATED` (Dead)** A runnable thread enters the terminated state after it finishes its task.

-### Scheduling a Thread for Execution
-The Java Virtual Machine (JVM) schedules the execution of a thread using a preemptive,  and priority-based scheduling algorithm.

-All Java threads have a priority in the range of 1 to 10.
-The thread in the runnable state with the highest priority is scheduled to run by the JVM.

-The CPU is consumed only from the time the scheduler picks up the thread for execution to the time it is running before going into one of the above states.

 ## Generating a Thread Dump
 We will now generate some thread dumps by running a simple Java program.